Medical Insurance for International Students

 I am currently covered by Guard.me@SFU plan (or another private medical insurance plan) and I have never applied for BC MSP.
 My study permit is expiring soon and I applied to extend my study permit but given the processing times my application will not be processed before my current Guard.me@SFU plan expires.
 What can I do to ensure I have medical insurance while I wait?

 If your policy is valid, you are covered for all new and emergent conditions and medically necessary treatment, including COVID-19.
 You can confirm the dates of your coverage on your guard.me ID Card.
-If you are currently covered by guard.me@SFU plan, please note if you have started in the Fall and your current coverage will expire on August 31, 2020.
+If you are currently covered by guard.me@SFU plan, please note if you have started in the Fall and your current coverage will expire on December 31, 2020.
 More information about guard.me@SFU including COVID-19 updates can be found on the guard.me@SFU website.

 Note that all British Columbia residents (including study permit holders) are required to enroll with the British Columbia Medical Services Plan (MSP), BC’s provincial primary medical insurance plan.
 If you have not yet applied for MSP please visit the MSP website to apply.

 If you are insured by guard.me@SFU and are sick you are able to access mobileDOCTOR by guard.me for consultation with a doctor from your home.
 You need to have your policy number as well as a list of your symptoms and how long you have had them to speak with a doctor.
 For more information visit the guard.me@SFU website.

 If you are covered by MSP, you can access the COVID 19 consultation site for BC residents at Maple website.
 Be prepared with your MSP Card as well as a list of your symptoms and how long you have had them, and your travel history.